catleeball/WebScreenShot/README.md

     wss [FLAGS] [OPTIONS] <url> <output-path>

 FLAGS:
         --help            Prints help information
-    -q               Display no messages to stdout.
+    -q, --quiet           Display no messages to stdout.
     -V, --version         Prints version information
-    -z               Screenshot only what is visible from the dimensions of the browser window, rather then the entire surface of the page.
+    -z, --visible-only    Screenshot only what is visible from the dimensions of the browser window, rather then the entire surface of the page.

 OPTIONS:
-    -h <browser-height>        Height of the browser to render the webpage in. [default: 800] -w <browser-width>         Width of the browser to render the webpage in. [default: 1024] -e <element>               CSS selector of element to screenshot.
+    -h, --height <browser-height>      Height of the browser to render the webpage in. [default: 800] -w, --width <browser-width>        Width of the browser to render the webpage in. [default: 1024] -e, --element <element>            CSS selector of element to screenshot.
-    -f <format>                Format to save screenshot as.
-Must be one of png, jpg, or pdf. [default: png]  [possible
-                               values: png, jpg, pdf]
+    -f, --format <format>              Format to save screenshot as.
+Must be one of png, jpg, or pdf. [default: png] [possible values: png, jpg, pdf]
-    -j <jpg-quality>           Quality of jpg screenshot to output, 0-100.
+    -j, --jpg-quality <jpg-quality>    Quality of jpg screenshot to output, 0-100.
 Will be ignored if --image-format is not set to jpg. [default: 80]

 ARGS:
     <url>            URL or file to take a screencap of. i.e. https://example.com or file:///path/to/file.html